 There are some variations of leash laws that state that dogs must be leashed only during certain times of the day.
 Other variations may allow for dog owners to have their dogs off-leash if they are completely controlled.

 Failure to keep a dog leashed in an area where leash laws are in effect will almost always result in ticketing and a fine.
 Fines are established by the local governments that set out the laws.
 Here’s an example of related laws from the city of Austin, TX.

 If you need tips and advice for teaching your dog how to walk on a leash, check out our video guide on the subject below.

-FULL WRITTEN GUIDE: How To Train A Dog To Walk On A Leash
+READ/WATCH: How to Train a Dog to Walk On a Leash

 5. Dog-Bite Statutes